Symphony No. 5 (Vaughan Williams): Reception

 In a survey of Vaughan Williams's nine symphonies, Elliott Schwartz writes:

 Hubert Foss comments that public appreciation of the symphony "was more immediate than that of perhaps any other single work by the composer".

 The response of music critics was generally enthusiastic.
 The anonymous reviewer in The Times wrote that the symphony "belongs to that small body of music that, outside of late Beethoven, can properly be described as transcendental … this is music not only of contemplation but of benediction".
 A grudging note was struck by William Glock, a proponent of avant-garde music, who commented in The Observer that the symphony was "like the work of a distinguished poet who has nothing very new to say, but says it in exquisitely flowing language".
 Neville Cardus wrote, "The Fifth Symphony contains the most benedictory and consoling music of our time."
 When the first recording came out in 1944 (see below) The Observer was more welcoming than Glock had been the year before, saying that the Fifth was to the Fourth Symphony as The Tempest is to King Lear … ideal beauty."

 After its premiere at a Prom concert in June 1943, the symphony was given in each of the following four seasons, conducted by Boult (1944 and 1947) and Basil Cameron (1945 and 1946).
-Seventeen further performances were given in subsequent Prom seasons between 1949 and 2012.
+Eighteen further performances were given in subsequent Prom seasons between 1949 and 2020.
 In 1994 the composer Anthony Payne wrote of the symphony: